alrenU/study-notes/internet-programming/TypeScript.md

       ```

 + **Type Inference**: TS automatically determines the type of a variable based on the assigned value.
-+ *Visual Studio Code* uses TS to enhance JS development.
++ *Visual Studio Code* uses TS under the hood to enhance JS development.
 + **Well-Known Symbols**: Special symbols built into the language for internal and meta-programming purposes.
 + **Composing Types**:
   - **Unions (`|`)**: A value can be one of several types: `let value: number | string;`.